sandhawke/admin-survey/README.md

 ### Who would you like to see as users?

-### Who would you prefer not user your instance?

 ### What kind of content goes beyond "free speech" and will get removed if reported?

 ### Profile URLs for others who share admin responsibility (say "none" if it's just you)

 ### Will someone respond to fix site problems 24x7x365?
-If not, when is there coverage?
+If not, when will site issues be addressed?

+(Be honest.
+Maybe the answer is "it might take a few days".)

 ### What relevant experience do you and/or your team have as system administrators?